Guilty of Plagiarism

 Protect Your Business from Plagiarism

-This article demonstrates that, although rare, there are people out there ready and willing to plagiarise other people's work.
+This article demonstrates that, although rare, there are people ready and willing to plagiarise other people's work.

-Worse still, another business which at that time, sold exactly the same products and was less than fifty miles away.
+Worse still, another business that sold exactly the same products as me, at that time, and was less than fifty miles away.

 I genuinely find the extent of this plagiarism strange and unsettling.
 It almost felt as if they were stalking me.

-When most people set up a business, they strive to create something unique, exciting, and original.
+When most people set up a new business, they want to create something unique, exciting, and original.
 However, that wasn't the case with the owners of Lumina Jewellery.

-Despite stealing everything from Stone Mania, they had the audacity to write on the home page of their website: "It was a very deliberate lifestyle choice for us.
-What we wanted was a way to work together which would allow us to use our brains and our creativity."
+Despite stealing everything from Stone Mania, they had the audacity to write on the homepage of their website: "It was a very deliberate lifestyle choice for us.
+What we wanted was a way to work together which would allow us to use our brains and creativity."

-Stone Mania has come a very long way since the company was established in 2002.
-Everything I've achieved comes from years of hard work, dedication, and an unwavering desire to succeed.
-As this article shows, Lumina Jewellery had a totally different mentality.
+Stone Mania has come a long way since the company was established in 2002.
+Everything I've achieved comes from years of hard work, dedication and an unwavering desire to succeed.
+As this article shows, Lumina Jewellery has a different mentality.

-This next screenshot, which comes from the 'reviews' section of their Google business listing, sums them up perfectly.
-If you're going to leave a fake review for your own business, at least have the common sense to use a different name!
+This next screenshot, from the 'reviews' section of their Google business listing, sums them up perfectly.
+If you're going to leave a fake review for your own business, at least use a pseudonym!

 review written by the owner of Lumina Jewellery for his own business, posted on his Google business listing

-The final screenshot in this article is from Lumina Jewellery's original website, which can be accessed via Wayback Machine.
-It states that they were looking to collaborate and were drawn to working with stones.
+The final screenshot in this article is from Lumina Jewellery's original website.
+It states that they wanted to work together and were drawn to working with stones.

 I'll always wonder whether the idea of working with stones came about before or after they discovered Stone Mania.

-My advice to these two people is instead of plagiarising other people's ideas and hard work, use your "brains and creativity" and come up with something unique of your own.
+My advice to these two people is: Instead of plagiarising other people's ideas and work, use your "brains and creativity" and come up with something unique of your own.

 a section of text from the homepage of the Lumina Jewellery website.